ntmkimm/CSAI-Lab02-Logic-Solver/README.md

 Arguments:
 - input: Path to the input text file (e.g., Inputs/input-01.txt).
 - output: Path where the solution will be saved (e.g., Outputs/output-01.txt).
 - method: The algorithm to use.
-Options are:
- -  sat : Logic-based solver using CNF (Recommended, fastest).
- - astar : Heuristic search using A* Algorithm.
- - backtrack: Brute-force/Backtracking algorithm (for comparison).
+Options are `sat` : Logic-based solver using CNF (Recommended, fastest); `astar` : Heuristic search using A* Algorithm; `backtrack`: Brute-force/Backtracking algorithm (for comparison).

 Examples
 ```